FreskimElmazi/fitcalc/README.md

 # What is this?

-Get perfec fitness diet macros and infos about how you can reach your goals just by passing an object.
+Get perfect fitness diet macros and infos about how you can reach your goals just by passing an object.

 # Installation

-`npm i fit-calc --save`
+`npm i fitcalc --save`

 Then...

 ```
-import { fitCalc } from 'fit-calc';
+import { fitCalc } from 'fitcalc';

 fitCalc({
     gender: 'male',
-    weight: 66,
+    weight: 70,
-    height: 168,
+    height: 170,
     age: 28,
     dailyActivityLevel: 1.55,
     bodyFatPercentage: 13,